venkkube/vault-action/README.md

 # Hashicorp Key vault action

 This action pulls the secrets from the enterise key vault server for the namespace.
-It creates action step outputs for the secrets given in the inputs.
-The outputs can be
+It creates action output for the each secrets given in the inputs.

-Currently it supports only approle login mode.
+Currently it supports only Approle auth/login mode.

 ## Inputs
 Here are all the inputs available through `with`: